 And if you recall, you might also remember how we were able to come up with some pretty interesting hybrid ideas that, in theory, would likely work pretty well.
 Such ideas couldn’t have been generated if we rejected one another because we had different opinions.

 People can believe in different things than you do, and it will be okay.
 Listen to their ideas.
 Learn from them.
 Tolerance isn’t always a bad thing.

 Tolerance is showing a willingness to allow opinions or behavior that one does not necessarily agree with.
 As someone who believes in our Republic, I am willing to share my country with various religions, colors, sexual orientations, and political beliefs.
 I appreciate the diversity.
 However, when I am pressured to conform to others’ religions, colors, sexual orientations, and political beliefs, we have a problem.

 Why?
 Well, look at it this way – why are these people not pressured to conform to what I want or believe?
 Should I be allowed to force such things?
 Of course not.
 And how boring would that be?

 When someone or some group decides that they are going to shove their ideas down your throat and attempt to make you conform to their radical ideas without any consensus, logic, democratic or due process… then YOU have a decision to make.
-You can always accept it and go along, or you can resist it.
+You can always accept it and go along or resist it.
 What we need to understand is that there is a difference between bigotry and defense.